RawabyRahal/Epic-Card-Wars/README.md

    npm start

 2. Open your browser and navigate to `http://localhost:5173/` to start playing.
-3. Connect your MetaMask wallet to interact with the game on the Fuji network.
+3. Connect your MetaMask or Core wallet to interact with the game on the Fuji network.